Report sewer spills

 If you see a warning sign like the one pictured here it is advised you avoid swimming until the signs are taken down.

 Typically, it will be one to four days, however this is highly weather dependent.

 It is important to note that heavy rain can also wash other pollutants such as dog droppings, oil, fertilisers and litter into our waterways.

-This impacts water quality and as a precaution, the NSW Government recommends everyone avoid swimming in rivers and estuaries within three days due to the potential risk posed by microbial contamination of the waterways by such organisms as bacteria, viruses and protozoa.
+This impacts water quality and as a precaution, the NSW Government recommends everyone avoid swimming in rivers and estuaries for three days due to the potential contamination risk posed by organisms such as bacteria, viruses and protozoa.